 And there’s more!
 The exhibition has been extended until May 8 so you still have plenty of time to admire Jordaens’s masterpieces and get to know this surprising master better.
 Book your ticket now!

-In 2020, we received the greatest gift we could have ever imagined!
-Within a few years’ time, visitors will be able to enjoy our exhibitions in the most iconic tower of Antwerp and beyond: the ‘Boerentoren’ (“Farmer’s Tower”)!
+Within a few years’ time, visitors will be able to enjoy our exhibitions in the most iconic tower of Antwerp and beyond: the Farmers’ Tower!